tetrapod00/godot-docs/tutorials/3d/volumetric_fog.rst

 To simulate fog light scattering behavior in real life, all light types will interact with volumetric fog.
-How much each light will affect volumetric fog can be adjusted using the **Volumetric Fog Energy** property on each light.
+How much each light will affect volumetric fog can be adjusted using the :uiproperty:`Volumetric Fog Energy` property on each light.
 Enabling shadows on a light will also make those shadows visible on volumetric fog.

 If fog light interaction is not desired for artistic reasons, this can be